 - 24 hours of Continuing Education from any of the Competency Categories.

 - The CCE requirement may be met by one or both parties on a license, in any combination as long as the total number of hours meets the total requirement.

-- DLR Licensors will have the option to require specific and additional training as part of a compliance plan.
+- Licensing Division licensors will have the option to require specific and additional training as part of a compliance plan.